 He is survived by two daughters and a son-in-law, Sherribob Keeling of Causey, NM and Sabra A. and C. V. Watson, Jr. of Rogers, NM; six grandchildren, Dee Ann (Leon) Calhoun, Trish Keeling Watson, Terry Don (Valarie) Watson, Bill Joe Watson, Carry Jae Watson and Koddy Del (Mary Ellen) Watson; 15 great-grandchildren, Justin Kallam, Joshua Kallam, Tanner Watson, Micah Watson, Colton Padgett, Sammy Joe Watson, Jenalee (Raul) Watson, Krystal Watson, Tyler (Audrey) Watson, Terral Watson, Tanessa Watson, Trinity Watson, Courtney Watson, Jestin (Kelsey) Watson and Cutter Jade Watson; 10 great-great-grandchildren, Kylie, Evelyn, Tucker, Lynnae, Xzavier, Zalijah, Xzavien, Xdraine, Jinsyn and Elliot, and 3 "in the oven."
 J. D. also has a brother, Jerome Terral of Causey, NM and a niece, Shonni (Greg) Sokora.
 He was preceded in death by his parents, two grandsons, Rusti Lee Watson, Scotty Len Watson; three great-grandchilren, Steven Lloy Watson, Taylor Fowler and Tucker Fowler; a son-in-law, Bill Keeling; a nephew, Jimmy Terral; and a sister-in-law, Mary Lee Terral.

-To send flowers to J.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of J. D. Terral, please visit our floral store.

 New Mexico Baptist Children's Home